Logo Board Game

-The LOGO Board Game is for 2 to 6 players (or teams) aged 12 and up.
+The LOGO Board Game (colloquially known as LOGO) is for 2 to 6 players (or teams) aged 12 and up.
 Players travel round the board of purple, yellow, green, and red spaces, based on correctly answered questions, until they reach the winning zone in the center.
 The questions are based on logos, products and packaging of well-known brands.

 There are three types of question card: